yellowmessenger/documentation/docs/platform_concepts/appConfiguration/outlook-calendar.md

 <img src="https://i.imgur.com/FJuP7u7.png" alt="drawing" width="60%"/>

-The table below has sample inputs, data tyes and remarks of the fields for this action.
+The table below has sample inputs, data types and remarks of the fields for this action.

 | Field Name      | Sample Input                                                               | Datatype    | Remarks                                                                   |
 |----------------|----------------------------------------------------------------------------|-------------|---------------------------------------------------------------------------|